 Albus is outraged.
 "Just alright?
 Christmas with the Potter-Weasley's is always an experience you'll never forget."

 "It certainly was an experience I'll never forget," Scorpius snorts.
 "What were you thinking, announcing me to your family like that?
 I'm lucky they didn't run me out of the house with pitchforks."

 Albus laughs a little and dips his quill into an inkwell.
 "I don't see what's so unusual about a Potter and a Malfoy being friends, really.
 I remember how outraged my grandpa was when I told them I was friends with you.
 My parents are okay with it, though.
 They kept going on and on about how good you were at Quidditch.
 Ever thought about trying out for the team next year?"

 Scorpius considers this.
 "I probably will.
 My dad wants me to, anyway.
 You?"

 "Everyone does.
 My cousins and I are betting that he'll get married to Victoire in three years or so.
 You can come to the wedding if you want.
 Hey, want to come over again?
 For holidays, I mean.
-You can come over every Christmas too, if you want."
-Albus' tongue sticks out in concentration when he carefully jots down Professor Slughorn's notes.
+You can come over every Christmas too, if you want," Albus' tongue sticks out in concentration as he carefully jots down Professor Slughorn's notes.